jsonquerylang/jsonquery-website/src/content/documentation.md

 get("address", "city")
 ```

-Array indexes can be retrieved using a property or the function `get`.
+Array items can be retrieved using a property or the function `get`.
 For example, to get the item with index `2` from an array, use one of the following two options.
-Note that a square bracket notation like `array[2]` is _not_ supported.
+Note that square bracket notation like `array[2]` is _not_ supported.

 ```text
 get(2)